tdtin95/smartchoice/README.md

 - A linux execution command line(since my installation script is written in linux).
 ## Install
 ### Run Enviroment setup
-- At root of project run install.sh to build and prepare environment (Kafka, Redis, Keycloak, mongodb)
+- At root of project run [install.sh](install.sh) to build and prepare environment (Kafka, Redis, Keycloak, mongodb)
-- build folder will be generated, run all jar inside this folder by command `java -jar <name>.jar`
+- A folder `build` will be generated at root, run all jar inside it by command `java -jar <name>.jar`

 ### Service port
 | Service                 | Port |